DevSCNinja/tendermint/docs/rfc/rfc-006-abci-transport.md

 - Cheap low-bandwidth server-to-client calls: Server maintains two new methods:

   * GetTask blocks indefinitely until the server has a request for the client or is about to terminate.
 It returns a request or an error.
 A request is bundled with a unique identifier (taskID).

+    The client calls GetTask in a loop, as long as it has slots to handle more work.
+The server keeps a queue of pending work for the client and delivers the next element whenever the client calls, or blocks.

   * FinishTask delivers a client response to a server task, providing the original taskID and the response.
 This method does not block beyond